cosmos/cosmos-sdk/x/gov/spec/02_state.md

 system that supports the on-chain governance process.
 To accommodate for this, a proposal contains a special `metadata` field, an array of bytes, which can be used to add context to the proposal.
-The `metadata` field allows custom use for networks, however, it is expected that the field contain a URL or some form of CID using a system such as [IPFS](https://docs.ipfs.io/concepts/content-addressing/).
+The `metadata` field allows custom use for networks, however, it is expected that the field contains a URL or some form of CID using a system such as [IPFS](https://docs.ipfs.io/concepts/content-addressing/).
 To support the case of interoperability across networks, the SDK recommends that the `metadata` represents the following `JSON` template: